MasterPupoy/react-todo/README.md

-# THIS REACT TO-DO IS BUILT USING CRA BY ARDELLOSON
+# THIS REACT TO-DO IS BUILT USING CRA
+@ardelloson

 # Getting Started with Create React App